ffes/recipes/README.md

 Written as a .NET Core 3.1 console app.
 Configure it with the `appsetting.json` file.

 It goes through the input directory, parses all the JSON files in the tree and outputs the (Dutch) recipe in a readable html in the output directory and generates an `index.html`.
+It also generates a `.epub` file that can be read on e-readers or using an app on your smartphone or tablet.